tsilva/curriculum-vitae/README.md

 - **Start:** 2004
 - **Client:** European Space Agency (through FEUP)

-Coordinator of the Software subteam, part of the On Board Data Handler team, for the European Student Moon Orbiter project.

-This project is a part of the European Space Agency's SSETI programme (Student Space Exploration & Technology Initiative), and aims at the deployment of a satellite in lunar orbit.
+I served as the Coordinator of the Software subteam within the On Board Data Handler team for the European Student Moon Orbiter project, part of the European Space Agency's SSETI (Student Space Exploration & Technology Initiative) program, which aimed to deploy a satellite into lunar orbit.

-Amongst the lessons learned, the personal revalidation of the power of effective teamwork stands out.
+One of the key lessons I took away from this experience was the immense value of effective teamwork.

 - [ESMO Project](https://www.esa.int/Education/European_Student_Moon_Orbiter)